What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 How prevalent is the use of W&I insurance in your transactions?

-W&I insurance policies become more and more common on the French market, although France remains a jurisdiction with significant M&A volumes (c.
-60%) that are not using insurance.
-This situation could be explained by the fact that financial sponsors generally do not provide representations and warranties and by the fact that the PE market is highly competitive and most of the transactions are secured in a few weeks.
+W&I insurance policies became increasingly common on the French market over the last few years, although France remains a jurisdiction with significant M&A volumes that are not using insurance.
+This situation could be explained by the fact that financial sponsors generally do not provide representations and warranties and by the fact that the PE market used to be until recently highly competitive and most of the transactions were secured in a few weeks.
 This situation is reinforced by the fact that managers of French companies under LBO are generally treated pari passu with the financial sponsor.
-However, financial sponsors and managers may accept to provide a set of business representations and warranties (with a €0 or €1 cap), to the extent a W&I insurance entirely covers their risk such that they have no skin in the game (save for fraud).
+However, managers (and, more remotely, both financial sponsors and managers) may accept to provide a set of business representations and warranties (with a €0 or €1 cap), to the extent a W&I insurance entirely covers their risk such that they have no skin in the game (save for fraud).
 Other exceptions may be seen in trade sales.
-However, more and more clients are considering, at some point in a transaction, the opportunity to use an M&A insurance, in particular when they are sellers in a primary LBO or in an exit with trade buyers and want to staple a buy-side W&I insurance policy to the share purchase agreement.
+That being said, more and more clients are considering, at some point in a transaction, the opportunity to use an M&A insurance, in particular when they are sellers in a primary LBO or in an exit with trade buyers and want to staple a buy-side W&I insurance policy to the share purchase agreement.
+Sellers involved in an exit process may also take the initiative to “pre-pack” a W&I insurance policy to the benefit of the potential buyers.

 How active have financial sponsors been in acquiring publicly listed companies?

-Regarding publicly listed companies, out of 50 tender offers – which were cleared by the French AMF – over the last 24 months (until November 2022), 18 tender offers have been submitted by private equity players with the intention to implement a squeeze-out.
-Although financial sponsors have expressed more interest for publicly listed companies, these figures can be explained, in part, by the fact that French market authority will reject any offer that is conditional upon reaching the squeeze-out threshold.
-In 2019, this threshold was reduced from 95% of the share capital and voting rights of the listed target to 90%.
+It worth being noted that the French market authority will reject any tender offer that is conditional upon reaching the squeeze-out threshold.
+In 2019, this threshold was reduced from 95% of the share capital and voting rights of the listed target to 90% and, since then, the proportion of initial successful offers where the squeeze-out threshold was reached has improved.
 This change has encouraged bids from PE funds, although the fact that activist funds may acquire blocking minorities is still perceived as a risk.
-In 2021 and 2022, there was an increase in the number of public-to-private transactions although the squeeze-out threshold is generally still not reached immediately after the tender offer: precedents show that this threshold is usually reached within a 12-month period after the tender offer.
-This increase is also due to a larger number of opportunities on listed companies whose valuation are lower than non-listed assets.
+However, even where the squeeze-out threshold is not reached immediately after the tender offer, precedents show that this threshold is usually reached within a 12-month period after the initial tender offer.

 Outside of anti-trust and heavily regulated sectors, are there any foreign investment controls or other governmental consents which are typically required to be made by financial sponsors?